MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/basic-authentication.md

 <!-- ====================================================================== -->
 ## Example code: App providing credentials that are known ahead of time

-This example shows the host app providing credentials (user name and password) that are known ahead of time.

-The following sample was created by expanding the sample [WebView2Samples repo > WebView2APISample > ScenarioAuthentication.cpp](https://github.com/MicrosoftEdge/WebView2Samples/blob/d78d86f1646b6c652908f1e4bc2b64950f05ca0a/SampleApps/WebView2APISample/ScenarioAuthentication.cpp), from the WebView2Samples repo.
+The following simplified example shows the host app providing credentials (user name and password) that are known ahead of time.
+This example is a slightly modified version of the code that's in [WebView2Samples repo > WebView2APISample > ScenarioAuthentication.cpp](https://github.com/MicrosoftEdge/WebView2Samples/blob/d78d86f1646b6c652908f1e4bc2b64950f05ca0a/SampleApps/WebView2APISample/ScenarioAuthentication.cpp).

-The following code is for demonstration purposes to show the main API that's used.
-The code in the subsequent section is more useful for your scenario.

-That sample includes the following relevant code:
+This example isn't realistic, because:

+*  In practice, you'd prompt the user for the username and password rather than hardcoding them like `"user"` and `"pass"`.
+*  This code is synchronous, but you'd probably use asynchronous code instead.

+For more realistic code, see the subsequent section.

 <!-- ------------------------------ -->